oscar-system/Oscar.jl/experimental/QuadFormAndIsom/docs/src/introduction.md

 there are still computational bottlenecks due to non optimized algorithms.

 Among the possible improvements and extensions:
-* Implement methods about for lattices with isometries of infinite order;
+* Implement methods for lattices with isometries of infinite order;
 * Extend the methods for classification of primitive embeddings for the more general case (knowing that we lose efficiency for large discriminant groups);
-* Implement methods for primitive embeddings in odd integral lattices;
+* Implement methods for more kinds of (equivariant) primitive embeddings;
-* Implement methods for more kinds of equivariant primitive extensions.
+* Implement methods for more kinds of (equivariant) primitive extensions.

 ## Currently application of this project